Royal Dutch Shell plc second quarter 2016 interim dividend

 RDS provides eligible shareholders with a choice to receive dividends in cash or in shares via a Scrip Dividend Programme (“the Programme”).
 For further details please see below.

-Details relating to the first quarter 2016 interim dividend
+Details relating to the second quarter 2016 interim dividend

 It is expected that cash dividends on the B Shares will be paid via the Dividend Access Mechanism from UK-sourced income of the Shell Group.